softweave/forio-cli/readme.md

-       -p, --platform      Platform (epicenter or simulate)  [epicenter] -c, --config_file   Path to config file  [./config.json] -d, --domain        Domain Epicenter or Simulate is hosted on  [api.forio.com or forio.com]
+       -p, --platform      Platform (epicenter or simulate)  [epicenter] -c, --config_file   Path to config file  [./config.json] -d, --domain        Domain Epicenter or Simulate is hosted on  [api.forio.com or forio.com] -s, --silent        Do not prompt for confirmation if true.
+Otherwise, prompt.

     Deploy files to a simulation